noarche/AutoPrompt/README.md

 ## Download

 Look for AutoPrompt-v1.exe above and click it to start download.
+Version of file will be diff. depending on how many new updates since this was written.

 The .exe file is the only file you need to run this application as a user.